In the plugins array of your Payload Config, call the plugin with:

 Example:

-Access control to check if the user has admin permissions or is the owner of the document via the customer field.
+Access control to check if the user owns the document being accessed via the customer field.
+Returns a Where query to filter documents by the customer field.

 Example: